Request A Demo

 For a long time software development processes have been using packages.
 A package, for all intents and purposes, is a container file.
 Much like a zip file, they contain other files such as binaries, source code, scripts, and also a manifest that tells users what this project package means.
 Some common usages of packages are to make it easier to reuse and share code or to deploy code dependencies to different projects.
 Often, having a formal system with packages can help expose bugs sooner, making it easier to deliver trustworthy software.
 FlexDeploy packages, along with other built-in continuous integration and delivery functionality, will allow for a significant increase in productivity for developers and release managers.

-In this blog, we will explore the significance of partial projects, how we can utilize project packages, and also integrating change management into the build and deployment of those packages.
+In this blog, we will explore the significance of package-based projects, how we can utilize project packages, and also integrating change management into the build and deployment of those packages.

 In general, projects hold the artifacts that can be built and deployed as a unit.
 Artifacts can include anything from jar and zip files to SQL or other configurations.

-There is much more content with regards to partial deployment projects but today we are diving into packages specifically.
+There is much more content with regards to package-based deployment projects but today we are diving into packages specifically.

 Project Package